 Test your Glow Igniter and Plug

 Make sure you charge your glow igniter overnight before doing this step or you might get mixed results.
-To check if you glow igniter is working, take the glow plug out of your nitro and hold it against the end of the glow igniter.
-Inside of the plug is a coil that will glow a bright orange if everything is functioning properly.
+To check if your glow igniter is working, take the glow plug out of your nitro and hold it against the end of the glow igniter.
+Inside the plug is a coil that will glow a bright orange if everything is functioning properly.

 If that doesn’t work, you probably will need to get a spare glow plug (if you don’t have one already).
 Once you have a spare glow plug, test the new plug against the igniter.
 If the plug doesn’t glow, you have an issue with your igniter.
 If it does work, your plug just needs to be replaced.
 Insert the new plug into your machine.